top of page

 • Has minimal financial literacy

-• Overwhelmed by the amount of information when researching credit cards
+• Overwhelmed when researching credit cards

 Goals & Needs

-• Expand financial opportunities with their first credit card
+• Expand financial opportunities

-• Earn rewards or cash back on everyday purchases
+• Earn rewards on purchases

 Challenges